felipezarco/oracle-object/README.md

 ```

-The returned object will look like this:
+And the returned object will look like this:

 ```javascript